Failing to plan is planning to fail.

 The trend was obvious.

 And not simply to me.
-For years, various experts had tried to warn the administration to take a closer look at the situation unfolding in Central America.
+For years, various experts had tried to warn the administration to take a closer look at the political and economic situation in El Salvador, Honduras, and Guatemala.

 Hence, when the summer of 2014 rolled around, the administration should not have appeared clueless and taken off guard.